ccp-eva/tuto_classification/README.md

 This environment is the same than the one provided in the [Gaze Workshop](https://github.com/erkil1452/gaze_workshop_public).
 If already installed, you can just activate if by running: `conda activate env_workshop`.

-For all platforms, the provided `.yml` files should help you replicated the environment.
+For all platforms, the provided `.yml` file should help you replicated the environment.
 Conda shall do the rest to make it work.

 ``` bash
 # Create the conda environment (you can change the name and location)